gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

+We added a field called `run_counter` that starts with zero and is incremented every time we call `run()`.
+When the counter is `100` and we call `run()`, the `done` field is set to `true` and the task returns.
+Then our executor will clean it up since `is_done() == true`.
+What this effectively does is make every task print "Hi from task {name}" 100 times.
+For our purposes, this simulates the task being run partially every time we call `run()` on it.

-But ideally we want our tasks to be general, that is, we want to create a task and pass a function that it'll execute, rather than having it hardcoded in the `run()` method.
-To do that, let's go back to our tooth brushing example from before.
+But ideally we want our tasks to be general and flexible, that is, we want to create a task and pass a function that it'll execute, rather than having it hardcoded in the `run()` method.
+To do that, let's go back to our tooth brushing example from the last post.
 Let's say aunt Fefê brushes her teeth exactly 100 times, she's a very meticulous lady!
-Nathan, however, is not as clean, he brushes his teeth 30 times, and I'll brush mine 20 times.
+Nathan, however, is not as clean, he brushes his teeth 30 times, and I'll brush mine 20 times (solely for the sake of the example, how noble of me).
 How would this look in terms of code?

 First, we create a function that takes in the number of times a person brushes their teeth: